Below you will find the references and bibliography used for our White Paper

 Literature review from 2019, highlighting discrepancies in outcome reporting for treatments.

-The role of stress and visual problems.
 Stress symptoms in Occular Health – the ICD 10 Index scaling the range of monocular adaptations.

 Yet beyond stress – school, lighting, too much screen time, homework and toxic environments and too little time spent outdoors all add to this issue.

 In 1996 Merril D Bowan wrote about the effects of stress upon the eyes of children and that stress could change the shapes of the eyes.